lucmerceron/redux-async-fetcher/README.md

 ### In the wild

 When you separate your component into [Presentational and Container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), ReduxAsyncFetcher perfectly fit into your container components.
-Here is a complete exemple on how to use it.

 ```javascript
 import { connect } from 'react-redux'